| Title: | Continuous Wavelet Transformation for Spectroscopy |

 An |

 columns are the sum of wavelet scales.
-If summed_wavelet = FALSE
+If summed_wavelet = FALSE, it

 J. Antonio Guzmán Q.